kwkr/logbook-bot/README.md

 # logbook-bot

 Bot for filling my logbook in Projektron.
+Currently build with [Puppeteer](https://github.com/GoogleChrome/puppeteer) so [Chrome](https://www.google.com/intl/en/chrome) is requried.

 to run it:
 `npm i`